WilliamVelazquez/pokemon-safari-and-pokedex/README.md

 - **HTML, CSS & JS**
-  Creating all the layout, styles of each element and some animations/interactions (Like the **Intersection Observer** on the Pokédex while scrolling for more Pokémon limited to the 151 Pokémon, if you want to see more you can search it on the box!).
+  Creating all the layout, styles of each element and some animations/interactions (Like the **Intersection Observer** on the Pokédex while scrolling for more Pokémon limited to the 151 Pokémon (Just as Classic Pokédex), if you want to see other Pokémon all of them are available and you can search them on the box!).

 - **NodeJs & Express**
   Creating a **Backend** to serve the Pokémon data, handling **requests** to the server